sonos/torch-to-nnef/docs/why_nnef.md

 ### :material-robot-angry: Opinionated Grievances (Specific to NN Use Cases)

 1. **Tightly Coupled Graph & Tensors**
-   Want to patch a model with new PEFT weights or tweak a few parameters? **Good luck**—everything’s entangled.
+   Want to patch a model with new PEFT weights or tweak a few parameters? **Good luck**: everything's entangled.

 2. **Unreadable Without Specialized Tools**
    Tools like [TensorBoard](https://www.tensorflow.org/tensorboard) or [Netron](https://netron.app/) are needed for visualization but **difficult to read** when more than 10 I/O tensors are linked to an operator (e.g having long residual connection deforms the graph visuals).